arvidn/libtorrent/docs/tuning.rst

 throttle TCP to avoid it taking over all bandwidth.
 This balances the bandwidth resources between the two protocols.
 When running on a network where the bandwidth is in such an abundance that it's virtually infinite, this algorithm is no longer necessary, and might even be harmful to throughput.
-It is adviced to experiment with the ``session_setting::mixed_mode_algorithm``, setting it to ``settings_pack::prefer_tcp``.
+It is advised to experiment with the ``session_setting::mixed_mode_algorithm``, setting it to ``settings_pack::prefer_tcp``.
-This setting entirely disables the balancing and unthrottles all connections.
+This setting entirely disables the balancing and un-throttles all connections.
 On a typical home connection, this would mean that none of the benefits of uTP would be preserved (the modem's send buffer would be full at all times) and uTP connections would for the most part be squashed by the TCP traffic.